How do you learn to drive if you have a disability?

 These forms will require medical information and consultant/doctor contacts.

-Motability are able to help towards the cost of driving lessons for young people aged 16 to 29 years.
+Motability may be able to help with the cost of driving lessons if:

 During this time you have to arrange to take and pass the DSA Theory Test.